Deer hunting food plots are a great addition to any property.

 Deer Hunting Food Plots

-We have been planting spring and fall plots for quite some time and it has made a huge difference in the health and quality of our herd.
-I highly recommend planting deer hunting food plots if you have the resources, in my opinion they are the best thing you can do to improve your herd.
+We have been planting spring and fall plots for quite some time.
+It has made a huge difference in the health and quality of our herd.
+I highly recommend planting deer hunting food plots if you have the resources.
+In my opinion they are the best thing you can do to improve your herd.
 Deer hunting food plots will keep and hold deer on your property and improve the health of your herd.

 The other day I saw something I had never seen before.
 I saw a white fox squirrel.
 He wasn’t completely white but he was the whitest I’ve ever seen.
 I was able to get him on video and thought I would share it with you.
 When I first saw him I couldn’t believe my eyes.
 He was beautiful.
 It seems like this year I have seen more fox squirrel’s on our property.
 Just the other day I filmed a red fox squirrel.
 They are really big, almost the size of a big cat.
 I have seen many different colored fox squirrels over the years.
 It is neat seeing all the different color combinations in fox squirrels.